rubenarturopj/airbnb_clone_001/Steps_INSTRUCCIONS_ReadMe_Files/Step24-Vercel-deploy-wrapup.md

     }
     ```

+### ERROR ON NEXT.JS 13

+-   In the forums, people were having my same problem ` Dynamic server usage: searchParams.userId`.
+Antonio himself recommended [this website where they offer solutions](https://stackoverflow.com/questions/75051613/digest-dynamic-server-usage-nextjs-13)

+-   Heres what we have to do: ADD `export const dynamic = 'force-dynamic'` to `page.tsx` and it should work.

 ### Congratulations!
 You have succesfully deployed your project 🥳🥳🥳

 -   After deploying, you will have to change your Github OAUTH URLs.
 You cannot longer use LOCALHOST, but whatevet is Vercel gave you.